bunsybuns123/dumble/README.md

 ## ⚠️ Disclaimer

 This tool is for **educational and testing purposes only.
-Do not** use it to bypass real exam systems or engage in academic dishonesty. **The author is not responsible for any misuse of this software.**
+Do not** use it to bypass real exam systems or engage in academic dishonesty. **bunsybuns123 is not responsible for any misuse of this software.**